sergei-mironov/litrepl/README.md

 ### Overview

 The tool sends verbatim sections from a document to external interpreters, receiving the evaluated results in return.
-Litrepl currently supports a few Python and GPT4All interpreters.
+Litrepl currently supports two flavors of Python and the GPT4All-cli interpreter.

 #### Evaluating sections